ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/graphics/materials/shaders.markdown

-Shaders may be added to Zero in the form of ZilchFragments, allowing the user to write shaders using the Zilch language.
+Shaders may be added to Zero in the form of NadaFragments, allowing the user to write shaders using the Nada language.
 Zero currently supports the following types of shaders:

  - **Pixel** - Operates on individual pixels, setting and changing their properties.
  - **Vertex** - Operates on individual vertices, setting and changing their properties.
  - **Geometry** - Operates on transformed primitives (e.g. point, lines,  triangles), setting and changing their properties.
  - **PostProcess** - Operates on the window of an entire scene, after that scene has been processed.

-When adding a new ZilchFragment, there are multiple templates for each type of shader:
+When adding a new NadaFragment, there are multiple templates for each type of shader:

 | Shader | Template | Source | Description
 |---|---|---